 Increase Cholesterol Levels

-Trans fats are the worst type of fats to consume, primarily for their effect on cholesterol.
+Trans fats are the least beneficial type of fats to consume, primarily for their effect on cholesterol.
 Trans fats create an imbalance by increasing your "bad" LDL cholesterol while decreasing your "good" HDL cholesterol.
-A diet laden with trans fats increases the risk of heart disease, one of the leading causes of death in adults.
+A diet high in trans fats may increase the risk of heart disease, one of the leading causes of death in adults.
 Trans fats are so unhealthy that the FDA has prohibited food manufacturers from adding the major source of artificial trans fats to foods and beverages.
 Several countries and cities in the United States have also limited or banned the use of trans fats.

 Promotes Inflammation